valueflows/valueflows/docs/introduction/flows.md

 ### Commitment

 Commitments describe potential future events which the involved agents have already agreed to pursue.
 Commitments can be considered contractual promises from one agent to another.
-Commitments can be thought of as plans of economic events, and Economic Events can fulfull Commitments.
+Commitments can be thought of as plans of economic events, and Economic Events can fulfill Commitments.
 Commitments can satisfy Intents.

 ### Economic Events